jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 typically used more colloquially or for less rigorous estimation processes
-(very likely, not likely, etc.) but still implies a time period or frequency.The Expectancy score, however, does not consider a time frame.
+(very likely, not likely, etc.) but still implies a time period or frequency.
+The Expectancy score, however, does not consider a time frame.
 It says that we accept that an incident of some kind will occur, and that the higher the